 I have been doing research in the area of IBS for many years and have developed an effective, cognitive-behavioral self-help program that targets all of these difficulties.
 I have tested the program in a number of separate randomized controlled trials (the gold standard in science for testing whether a treatment works) and have shown that people who complete the program experience significant reductions in GI symptom severity and improved quality of life.

 I have an exciting collaboration with a company in the UK called Bold Health.
 Together we have developed an amazing smartphone app called Zemedy which puts CBT for IBS right into your hand.
 Check it out here and then consider downloading Zemedy V 2.0 to your iPhone or Android today.
-If you're more interested in an old fashioned book, my scientifically proven self-help book is currently out of print, but contact me at firstname.lastname@example.org to discuss ways to access the manuscript.
+If you're more interested in an old fashioned book, the second edition of my scientifically proven self-help book, Reclaim Your Life From IBS, is currently in press.
+You can pre-order it here.